-ART 121 - Drawing I 3 Credits
+ART 121 / ART 1201 - Drawing I 3 Credits

 Investigates the various approaches and media that students need to develop drawing skills and visual perception.
-(Contact hours - 90)

-ART 131 - Visual Concepts 2-D Design 3 Credits
+ART 131 / ART 1002 - Visual Concepts 2-D Design 3 Credits

 Examines the basic elements of design, visual perception, and artistic form and composition as they relate to two dimensional media.